-Dr. Sabine Matook is an Associate Professor in Information Systems at the UQ Business School, University of Queensland.
+Dr. Sabine Matook is a Professor in Information Systems at the UQ Business School, University of Queensland.
 She received her doctoral degree from the Technische Universität (TU) Dresden, Germany.

 Sabine's research interests focus on the creation, adoption, and use, and consequences of effective use of IT artifacts in the two areas of information systems development (ISD) and social media.
 Within the context of ISD, she seeks to understand why and how the behaviors of teams and individuals dynamically shape the design and development of the IT artifact, including technology-mediated teams (including human-AI hybrids).
 Her interests also motivate the work on affordances and influences of social IT artifacts (e.g., social media) on and by users in the real and the virtual world.